sychevmax/hd-academy/backend/hda-back/README.md

 ## Architecture

-The application is designed as a monolithic service that:
+The application is designed as a service that:
 1. Exposes REST endpoints for the Insurance Glossary (CRUD operations).
 2. Serves the React Frontend (bundled).
 3. Serves static data (JSON) processed by the data pipeline.